Best Ways to Clean & Sanitize Silver Nipple Shields

 Being a busy mom means finding quick and efficient ways to clean and store silver nipple shields while out and about.
 Here are some simple yet effective tips:

-- Let Them Air Dry – Avoid trapping moisture by placing the shields in a breathable spot.
-A quick shake after rinsing helps speed up the drying process.
+- Let Them Air Dry (Briefly): Avoid trapping moisture.
+A quick shake after rinsing helps speed up the drying process before you seal them up.

 Maximizing the Benefits of Your Silver Shields